SeshaSusmitha/CPU-monitor/README.md

-# Influxdata getting started with dockers
+# Monitor cpu usage with influx, kapacitor and grafana

 ## Starting dockers